 These homey, cinnamon-scented baked apples are a classic from my childhood, as close as you can get to an apple pie without actually making one, and nearly as good.
 You can substitute apple juice or cider for the rum.
 Serve the baked apples warm with the thickened cream or with crème fraîche.–Romney Steele

-Baked Cinnamon-Pecan Apples with Rum Recipe
+Baked Cinnamon-Pecan Apples Recipe

 - Quick Glance